 Building A Martian House is a real collaboration.
 It started as an idea in 2015 with just artists Ella and Nicki as the project team.
-It has since grown into what you see across this website.
-We thought a good way to chart its history would be a simple timeline.
+It since grew into what you see across this website.
+We thought a good way to chart its history is a simple timeline.

-Building A Martian House is a contribution to this field of research, created by input and ideas from many people.
+Building A Martian House is a contribution to this field of research, created collaboratively by ideas from many people.

 2015 – Ella Good and Nicki Kent decide to Build A Martian House

-2016 – Ella and Nicki go on a research trip to the Mars Desert Research Station + Biosphere 2
+2016 – Ella and Nicki go on a research trip to the Mars Desert Research Station, Utah + Biosphere 2, Arizona

 2017 – Ella and Nicki meet Spacecraft Systems Engineer Professor Lucy Berthoud and she joins the team.